spr-networks/barely-ap/README.md

 ## What

-On Linux, this code lets you spin up a python access point with AES CCMP encryption.
+On Linux, this code lets you spin up a python access point.
+It supports stations connecting with WPA2 & CCMP encryption.

 This code just barely gets the job done -- it should NOT be used as a reference for writing production code.
 It has NO protocol security, as it is not security robust despite performing authenticated CCMP encryption.

 ## How
-The project uses mac80211_hwsim.
-The code is largely self contained to be only python outside if scapy.
+The code is largely self contained python code (other than scapy).
+As a demo it's set up to run with mac80211_hwsim.

-The cryptographic primitives for CCMP are written from scratch rather than using Cryptodome's AES CCM implementation to show off all of the individual building blocks directly.
+The cryptographic primitives for CCMP to demonstrate the individual building blocks directly.

 ## Usage: